DzikriMuhammad15/Simplicity/README.md

 Link Docs : https://docs.google.com/document/d/1PkcEniexV9nuVysGvIk2Vv9FtHDZua7oCQvvEYmxGGA/edit?usp=sharing

+Requirement : installed gradle

-How to Compile : open terminal then use command <gradle>
+How to Compile : open terminal go to directory Tugas-Besar-OOP then use command <gradle>

-How To Run : open terminal then use command <gradle run --console plain>
+How To Run :open terminal go to directory Tugas-Besar-OOP then use command <gradle run --console=plain>